eduardobonfim98/speech-to-image-generator/README.md

 You can access the project at this URL https://160.85.252.37/

 Unfortunatelly, the running version is not accessible publicly because we pay for the OpenAI API and the use of our dedicated computational resources to run the models.
-As a result, we are unable to provide open access to the project at this time, but you are welcomed to go to one of ours events to check it out :)
+As a result, we are unable to provide open access to the project at this time, but you are welcomed to go to one of ours events to check it out.

 # Step by Step for deployment